A DAY & NIGHT OF FOOD & ADVENTURE IN IBIZA WITH RENOIR GUIDES TOUR 2

 It has a very nice cosy chiringuito serving drinks and snacks.

-so we went there for a few drinks and a relaxing swim.
+So we went there for a few drinks and a relaxing swim.

 CHIRINGUITO POU DES LLEÓ